 In principle, CDU/CSU acknowledge the great potential of innovative biotechnologies, such as CRISPR/Cas9, for a more efficient, faster, and more cost-efficient plant breeding.
-Thus,

-CDU/CSU wants to develop a "biotechnology agenda" to create jobs and advocated in favor of a process and product-related assessment in the context of individual case studies before the CJEU ruling.
+Thus, CDU/CSU wants to develop a "biotechnology agenda" to create jobs and advocated in favor of a process and product-related assessment after the CJEU decision.
+However, the coalition partner SPD is opposed towards the use of agricultural biotechnology and advocates for strict regulation of innovative biotechnologies.
+SPD politicians welcomed the ruling as a clear commitment to the precautionary principle in Europe.